W-R-A/Points/README.md

 You will need a compiler such as lazarus to compile the code or for ease of use pre-built binaries are available from https://andrewarthacornwall.com/software

 TODO:

-Dynamically adjust points locations to auto-optimises use of screen space on different devices
+-Dynamically adjust points locations to automatically optimise use of screen space on different devices -- Update program to dynamically generate the components needed programtically to optimise the layout on different screen sizes
+-- Rewrite the onChange event handler for the spin edit components to allow multiple spin edit components to use the same event handler

-Allow the scores to be shown on a website
+-Allow the scores to be shown/uploaded on a website

-General code cleanup
+-General code cleanup